marksweiss/jekyll-octopod-example/README.md

 ## Who is This For?

 If you are an engineer thinking about launching a blog and/or podcast, this project is a great place to start.
 It really shines if you want to have a single unified web site for both a podcast feed and a blog feed. `jekyll` is a great static site generator for blogs. `jekyll-octopod` is a great `jekyll` plugin that adds almost everything you need to extend `jekyll` for hosting a podcast.
-But neither supports one site that have a separate blog and podcast feed.
+But neither supports one site that has a separate blog and podcast feed.
 This modification/example does.

 Here is a [working example](http://www.usingreflection.com).